nextapps-de/spotlight/README.md

 __1. Just insert the script resource tag right after the documents head:__

-> When you need to add custom styling through css class modifications it is recommended to load the library before you load the css.
+> When you need to add custom styling through css class modifications it is recommended to load the library before you load the css which contains the modifications.
 Otherwise you have to add an _"!important"_ flag to override existing styles.

 ```html
 <html>